strangerstudios/pmpro-network/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3 =
+* Added ability for users to register multiple sites on the network.
+Storing blog ids in pmpron_blog_ids user meta.
+The pmpron_blog_id (no s) meta value will still hold the first site created.
+Create a page with the [pmpron_manage_sites] shortcode on it to create the page to add new sites; use the pmpron_site_credits filter to change the number of site credits given to users signing up.
+* Abstracted some of the code around site creation.
+* Fixed a potential bug with the check to see if a sitename was already taken.

 = .2 =
 * Storing some vars in $_SESSION for when using PayPal Express or other offsite payment processors.
 * Fixed wp-admin link to new site dashboard on confirmation page.